scriban/scriban/doc/runtime.md

 #### Automatic import from `ScriptObject`

-When inheriting from a `ScriptObject`, the inherited object will automatically import all instance methods and properties from the class:
+When inheriting from a `ScriptObject`, the inherited object will automatically import all static and instance methods and properties from the class:

   ``` C#
   // We simply inherit from ScriptObject